Includes eligibility criteria and partner commitments, which are required in order for your product to qualify for the ENERGY STAR label.

 If your product meets our criteria, then apply for an ENERGY STAR label.

-To certify a new product, contact an EPA-recognized Certification Body (CB) to have the product's performance certified.
-View EPA-recognized CBs, as well as an overview of EPA's third-party certification procedures, is available at www.energystar.gov/3rdpartycert.
+To qualify a new product, contact an EPA-recognized Certification Body (CB) to have the product's performance certified.
+A list of EPA-recognized CBs, as well as an overview of EPA's third-party certification procedures, is available at www.energystar.gov/3rdpartycert.

 EPA is evaluating the market benefit of connected water heaters and whether it would be useful to include optional connected criteria in the Residential Water Heaters specification in the near future.
 Click here to learn more about a stakeholder discussion that EPA hosted in conjunction with the 2018 ACEEE Hot Water Forum.